Building Community: Short-term Mission Teams

 Cost of the trip

-The cost for a typical mission trip will vary, but will generally cost no more than $2500 per person and will be established prior to trip planning.
+The cost for a typical mission trip will vary, but will generally cost no more than $2500 per person for a one-week trip and will be established prior to trip planning.
 The cost can vary according to the type of outreach, the length of the trip and team fundraising.
 We are a Canadian charity supporting Nicaragua in U.S. funds.
-As such, variations in the exchange rate may have an impact on trip costing.
+As such, variations in the exchange rate will have an impact on trip costing.
 The all-inclusive trip cost covers flights, ground transportation in Nicaragua, accommodation, meals and a simple sightseeing/experience excursion.

 Week-long trips often include an optional planned day excursion to a nearby tourist destination which may or may not be incorporated into the cost of the trip.
-You may wish to extend your stay in Nicaragua for a few days following your mission trip, but this will be at your expense.
+You may wish to extend your stay in Nicaragua for a few days following your mission trip, but this will be at your expense and responsibility.
 You may wish to bring some spending money for souvenirs.
 Most places accept US$.

 Most participants are able to pack the majority of their belongings into a carry-on sized suitcase.
 As Nicaragua is a tropical country, only summer type clothing is required, although we do recommend a light jacket as Skylark is located at a high altitude and the evenings can get a little cool.
 Dress with respect to the culture – no skimpy bikinis, revealing tops or short shorts.
 Sandals and running shoes are a good choice for footwear.
 Bring sunscreen and bug spray.
 More details will be provided during trip planning.